State#

 Show statements

 The show statements in your domain-files will impact the atoms present in these consequences.
 If you are using show statements, and you want to use _any(a) for an atom a, that is not part of your show statements, then you have to add #project a. to your domain-files to get the desired output.
+Furthermore any show statements that output a tuple (function without name) will lead to syntactic issues so thet should be removed.

 Example